-A lot of businesses out there are just starting out and they know they need online marketing, but have no fricken idea where to start.
+A lot of businesses out there are just starting out and they know they need online marketing, but have no fricken idea where to start with DIY SEO.

 “There are too many players offering too many things at very difference pricing points.”